andrewmcwattersandco/programming-language-benchmarks/README.md

 * **Real-world tests only**
   Most developers are not writing code that looks like the 1994 FANNKUCH Benchmark, nor running N-body simulations.
+* **Use the most popular libraries**
+  The speed and memory efficiency of programming languages should not be evaluated without considering the ecosystems around them.
+When benchmarking an HTTPS server in Node.js, most developers will be considering the speed of Express, not `http.createServer()`.
 * **Use idiomatic code/Do not optimize**
-  One can write inline assembly in C with the non-standard `asm` keyword or use `ffi.cdef` from LuaJIT to create C data structures instead of Lua tables, for example, but the tests within this benchmark are designed to reflect typical usage of each respective language.
+  One can write inline assembly in C with the non-standard `asm` keyword or use `ffi.cdef` from LuaJIT to create C data structures instead of Lua tables, but the tests within this benchmark are designed to reflect typical usage of each respective language.

   Further, some implementations of languages rely on specific hinting to trigger optimizations, like knowing the exact layout of a record ahead of